traebracy/traebracy/README.md

 ## A Little More

-Outside of code, I love learning, writing, philosophy, faith, and thinking about how technology can become something genuinely useful.
-I am still growing, but I want my work to become more focused, honest, and meaningful over time.
+Outside of code, I love learning ("of course, haha"), writing, philosophy, & faith.
+I'm still growing, but I want my work to become more focused, honest, and meaningful over time, because right now, my GitHub could use a little bit of work.